 The only people interested in your ailments are your doctor and your mother, and then not much.
 You could probably add to that list ‘other geriatrics’ if you are over seventy; much of the conversation of the very old, I’ve noticed, seems to be exchanging complaints about their deteriorating bodies.

 But the reason I’m going to tell you about my various disorders is not completely self-indulgent.
-I’ve discovered a few things which no doctor ever told me (despite seeing plenty) and I thought it might be of interest to someone somewhere?
-Scan the list below — if none apply to you, just ignore this post.
+I’ve discovered a few things which no doctor ever told me, despite seeing plenty,1 and I thought it might be of interest to someone? somewhere?
+Scan the list below — if none apply to you, perhaps at least it might inspire you to look for a solution for your own health problems.

 - Backache.
 Usual causes — too much sitting, soft mattress (which I’ve always hated) and not enough exercise, all of which easy to deal with.
 Amazingly though, the cause of my worst back pains, including three agonising slipped disks, turned out to be constipation (pressure put on the spine by the gut).
 So…

 - Constipation.
-I thought this was down to that modern devil Gluten! but no: I discovered, after about eight years of periodic misery, that this was caused by white rice, eggs and, occasionally, changing time-zones.
+I thought this was down to the other modern devil Gluten! but no: I discovered, after about eight years of periodic misery, that this was caused by white rice, eggs and, occasionally, changing time-zones.
+Too much sitting doesn’t help either.
+(Related: I strongly recommend homemade kefir — absolutely amazing effect on gut behaviour).

 - Impotence.
 It’s never happened to me before!
 Honest!
 This one struck in my late thirties and turned out to be because of a horrible, boring job.
 I’d had those before of course, but I’ve discovered that although the old belly-fire remains potent throughout life (intensifies if anything), as you age — I mean as a man ages — libido also becomes in a sense more ‘delicate’, which is to say more sensitive to anxiety, stress, ennui, vitiating fucksex, unspoken frustration and so on.
 Deal with the room before leaving it.